ubco-cmps/data301_course/project/milestone03.md

 Many of your classmates are doing some very interesting projects with some cool datasets.
 Since this is a course introducing you to Data Analytics, I think it would be very helpful for you to look at their analyses and results, think critically about it, and perhaps provide some useful feedback.

-I'll try and facilitate this during our lecture this week, and also online on Piazza.
+I'll add a process by which to do this this week.

 ## Working collaboratively in GitHub

 As we progress through the course, you will be learning more and more about GitHub and how to work collaboratively on code.
 Since this is the first time many of you are using Git, I recommend that if you are working in a group, you avoid editing each others' files until you are more familiar with git.
 Below are a few things you may find useful as you continue your git journey.

 ### Git Branches

 Git branches were introduced in Milestone 2.